Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • arthrosis, arthritis;

-• inflammatory processes in the area of the mucous membranes of the mouth, eyes, etc.
+• inflammatory processes in the mucous membranes of the mouth, eyes, etc.

 During periods of exacerbation, the symptoms of Crohn's disease are most pronounced.
-Patients complain of cramping rather severe abdominal pains, diarrhea is observed five to six times a day, due to indigestion, the patient significantly loses body weight.
+Patients complain of cramping quite severe pain in the abdomen, diarrhea is observed five to six times a day; due to digestive disorders, the patient significantly loses body weight.

 Complications

-Crohn's disease is dangerous not only for its unpleasant manifestations, but also for the most serious complications that can only be eliminated surgically.
+Crohn's disease is dangerous not only for its unpleasant manifestations, but also for its severe complications that can only be eliminated surgically.
 These include:

 • Perforation of the intestinal wall, with the addition of peritonitis